 The details of current oil contracts are highly secretive, but for the old ones now made public there are indications that some companies allowed developing countries to take a raw deal.
 In Equatorial Guinea, the government took an unusually low share of the oil profits as tax.
 This is because the government did not have access to trained lawyers and geologists to advise them during negotiations.
 The secrecy surrounding oil contracts meant they were not able to make comparisons to see what would be a reasonable demand.
 More transparent contracts would help us to ensure both a fair deal for developing countries and to trace the flow of oil money through the global economy – to ensure it stays as taxable income.
 The Publish What You Pay campaign has been set up to try and promote greater financial transparency in the extraction industry.

 Oil and minerals create powerful ripples through the global economy.
 Their influence cannot be overlooked in any sphere – including aid and international development.
 A lot of the problems associated with oil and mining are inherent to the very nature of the industry, but the way that they are managed exacerbates some of these problems.
 The problems associated with the extraction industry are bigger than just the oil and mining companies, however.
 The finance industry, politicians, and private investors are all just as involved in the movement of money that’s churned up from the geological record.
-My personal conclusion is that working for an oil or mining company as a geologist does not make you unethical, but it doesn’t do anything towards solving these problems either, and may make you less likely to join campaigns, support honest research and make a positive change as you are swept along in the companies graduate scheme lifestyle.
+My personal conclusion is that working for an oil or mining company as a geologist does not make you unethical, but it doesn’t do anything towards solving these problems either, and may make you less likely to join campaigns, support honest research and make a positive change.

 For a more in depth discussion of many of the ideas in this article, I recommend reading “poisoned wells” by Nicholas Shaxson.